Malabar Headland National Park

 Malabar Headland National Park is accessible by bus from Sydney City and Eastgardens.

-- From the city or La Perouse to Malabar and Pioneers Park take bus L94, 393 or 399
+- From the city to Pioneers Park in the afternoon, take bus 394X

-- From Eastgardens to Maroubra Beach take bus 317 or 353
+- From Eastgardens or Randwick to Maroubra Beach, take bus 375

 For more information about public transport options and timetables, visit the Transport NSW Info website.